bostontrader/lemp/README.md

 then the rest of the installation will be easier.
 Also, the PHP installation needs MySQL so we need to install this first.

+Since our goal is specifically to build from source code, we'll neglect to use any easier installation methods such as package managers.
+A good starting point for building from source is http://dev.mysql.com/doc/refman/5.7/en/source-installation.html

 There are a few issues to consider when installing MySQL:

 <ul>

-<li>Which directory will contain the database files?
+<p><li>Which directory will contain the database files?
 Not the binaries or configuration, but the database
-files themselves.</li>
+files themselves.</li></p>

-<li>How do we carefully control where configuration information comes from?
+<p><li>How do we carefully control where configuration information comes from?
 This can be confusing because
-MySQL will routinely look in several places and we can easily mix in config from other installations.</li>
+MySQL will routinely look in several places and we can easily mix in config from other installations.</li></p>

-<li>Which user should be the owner of the database files?</li>
+<p><li>Which user and group should be the owner of the database files?</li></p>

 </ul>